Omega Plus – Launching a successful supermarket brand.

 - Before you commit to printing large quantities, test all packaging materials for how they perform in the manufacturing, distribution, shelf, and storage environments.

 - Test your prototypes in the place where they will sell for stand-out appeal.

 - Have all your compliance and essential info that must appear on the pack done well ahead of production.

-- Allow long lead in times for production of packaging as this can take longer than you think.
+- Allow long lead-in times for the production of packaging as this can take longer than you think.